Congratulations to the 2023 Women of Distinction Award winners and nominees!

 - Community Champion & Innovation – Nominees must be 18 years +

 - Support the mission and values of YWCA Banff

 - Consent to nomination

-- We welcome and encourage inclusive and diverse nominations with respect to nominees’ age, nationality, career path, and residence within the Bow Valley area
+- We welcome and encourage inclusive and diverse nominations with respect to nominees’ age, nationality, residency status in Canada, and career path

 - Previous nominees may be re-nominated

 - Previous award recipients; current YWCA Banff employees and Board members; and current Bow Valley Women of Distinction selection committee members are ineligible to be nominated

 The selection committee is comprised of YWCA Board members and employees, Women of Distinction alumnae and community members.
 The committee will review all submissions against nomination criteria and guidelines.
 The committee may contact nominators to confirm information or ask follow-up questions.

 Three award recipients will be selected and announced in late April to early May 2023.